abarker/abarker.github.io/content/understanding_python_imports.rst

 colon-separated string of the pathnames to be added.
 While this has its uses, it is usually not the recommended way to initialize `sys.path`.

-Actually importing a package which is located in a directory on the `sys.path` list is simple: just import the package directory name.
-Similarly, to import a non-package module located in a directory on `sys.path` just import the module's file name leaving off the `.py` extension.
-For example, suppose the path to directory `my_project/src` is in the `sys.path` list.
-Then the following imports work for the project skeleton given above:
+The command to import a package which is located in a directory on the `sys.path` list is simple: just import the package name (which is the name of its top-level directory).
+Similarly, to import a non-package module located in a directory on `sys.path` just import the module's name (which is the filename leaving off the `.py` extension).
+For example, suppose the path to directory `my_project/src` in the skeletion project above is in the `sys.path` list.
+Then the following imports work:

 .. code-block:: python

    import my_package
    import my_standalone_module

-These statements import the package `my_package` in the directory of that same name and then import the module `my_standalone_module` with code located in the file `my_standalone_module.py`.
-The same imports can be done with a single statement, though that style is not generally recommended:
+The first statement imports the package `my_package` in the directory of that same name, and the second statement import the module `my_standalone_module` with code located in the file `my_standalone_module.py`.
+The same imports can be done with a single statement, although that style of import is not generally
+recommended:

 .. code-block:: python